Symmetric vs Asymmetric encryption: What’s the difference?

 - Never use your Mailfence account password

-What is Asymmetric encryption?
+What is asymmetric encryption?

-The emailing software of the recipient will see if the private key corresponds with the public key and then it will prompt the user to type the passphrase to decrypt the message.
+The emailing software of the recipient will see if the private key corresponds with the public key, and then it will prompt the user to type the passphrase to decrypt the message.

 Some best practices for asymmetric encryption:

-- Use 2048-bit and longer keys
+- Use 2048-bit or longer keys

-- Store your private key locally so you don’t forget it
+- Store your private key locally, so you don’t forget it

 - Don’t share your private key with anyone

-Creating strong keys is the foundation of Asymmetric encryption.
+Creating strong keys is the foundation of asymmetric encryption.
 A good encryption practice would be to use multiple encryption methods instead of just one.
-Not everyone knows how to use public-key encryption so there may be occasions you have to use different encryption methods.
+Not everyone knows how to use public-key encryption, so there may be occasions you have to use different encryption methods.

-Mailfence uses Asymmetric encryption based on the RSA-algorithm for OpenPGP-based keys.
+Mailfence uses asymmetric encryption based on the RSA-algorithm for OpenPGP-based keys.
 ECC (Curve 25519) algorithm for OpenPGP-based keys is also supported.

-Pros and cons of Asymmetric encryption
+Pros and cons of asymmetric encryption

 Asymmetric encryption also has its advantages and disadvantages.
 Let’s take a look at what they are: